melia8/RoboHoover/README.md

 The program requires that you have a mongo db running on the default port.

+To build it on your machine you also need the Java 1.8 JDK installed

 ### Installing The Database
 If you are using a mac you can install it using:
 `brew install mongodb`